 - Don’t plant trees too close to the pool.
 Trees provide a scenic background to any pool area, but a tree too close to a pool can result in a skimmer clogged with fallen leaves, leading to poor circulation and the growth of algae and bacteria.
 Also, some trees have root systems that can invade plumbing lines and damage the pool’s decking.

 - Place plants in raised planters or moveable pots as opposed to directly adjacent to the pool in planter areas (deck leave-outs).
-Water run-off from plants can clog the pool’s filtration system and disturb the pool’s chemical balance.
+Water run-off from plants can disturb the pool’s chemical balance.

 - Try not to mow or water the lawn immediately before using the pool.
 Wet or loose grass clippings are easier for swimmers to track into the pool.

 - Keep lawn and plant fertilizer out of the pool.
-Fertilizer will inhibit the ability of the chemical product to treat the pool and can stain the pool surface.
+Fertilizer will inhibit the ability of the chemical to treat the pool and can also stain the pool surface.